 Conservation of endangered species, Brazil

-Previously a Brazilian businessman working in Rio de Janeiro, Dr Claudio Padua returned to college in Brazil and the USA to study his real love – nature conservation.
-He gained his PhD in 1993, studying the black lion tamarin – a highly endangered species of monkey.
+Previously a Brazilian businessman working in Rio de Janeiro, Dr Claudio Padua returned to college in Brazil and USA to study his real love – nature conservation.
+He gained his PhD in 1993 studying the black lion tamarin, a highly endangered species of monkey.
 Claudio developed his scientific work into a holistic approach which included environmental education for local landowners and communities, and the training of students and field paranaturalists.
-Over time, he has embraced every type of activity needed to increase the survival prospects for the black lion tamarin and its equally endangered habitat, the Atlantic forests of Sao Paulo State.
+Over time, he has embraced every type of activity needed to increase the survival prospects for the black lion tamarin and its equally endangered habitat, the Atlantic forests of Sao Paulo state.

 Image credit: Rodrigo Baleia